halfbeep/mean_reversion/README.md

-I use this tool to gauge how Gold will revert to its long term average.
-Using the average of the last NO_OF_PERIODS (say 36 hrs), realised volatility and most recent price are fetched for the PAX Gold proxy from Kraken.
-PAXG historical data is an easy (and free) 24/7 data source offering continuous returns.
-The model follows the Ornstein-Uhlenbeck (OU) process for mean reversion.
-Theta is the speeed of reversion which I adjust from emperical, realised reversions
+I use this tool to gauge how the price of Gold will revert to its long term average.
+Using the average of the last NO_OF_PERIODS (say 36 hrs), realised volatility and the most recent price are fetched for the PAX Gold proxy from Kraken.
+PAXG historical data are an easy (and free) 24/7 source offering continuous returns.
+This model follows the Ornstein-Uhlenbeck (OU) process for mean reversion.
+Theta is the speed of reversion which I adjust from emperical, realised reversions (fitting the process)

 $d X_t​=θ(μ−X_t​)dt+σd W_t​$